·

 Afternoon

 An afternoon in Golden Gate Park is a thrill for all the senses.
-It’s also loaded with things to see and do, especially during Cherry Blossom Season.
+It’s also loaded with things to see and do, and is especially beautiful during Cherry Blossom Season.

 Things to do in Golden Gate Park